Resume Writing

 Right: “Led cross-functional project management initiatives across 12 teams, delivering 8 major product launches on schedule.”

-The ATS is smart enough to detect keyword stuffing.
-Some systems even penalize for it.
+Modern ATS systems detect keyword stuffing.
+Some even penalize for it.
 Use keywords naturally in context.

 Here’s exactly how your ATS-friendly resume should look, from top to bottom: